How Twelve Years a Slave was made, 150 years before "12 Years a Slave"

 The best available text on Northup’s life and obscure death is Solomon Northup: The Complete Story of the Author of Twelve Years a Slave, by David Fiske, Clifford Brown, and Rachel Seligman.
 James Derby’s autobiography, Fifty Years Among Authors, Books, and Publishers, is widely available online, and contains his reminiscences about many famous figures of the day, including the Confederate ex-president and ex-vice president, Jefferson Davis and Alexander Stephens.

-Heidi Kim is an assistant professor of English at the University of North Carolina at Chapel Hill.
+Heidi Kim is an associate professor of English and Comparative Literature at the University of North Carolina at Chapel Hill.
 Follow her on Twitter at @HeidiKKim.